ruggfrancesco/AudioClassification/README.md

 # AudioClassification
-Complete pipeline for audio genre classification
+In this University project we built a complete pipeline for the musical genre recognition from audio signal.